Floating

 Key Takeaways:

-• Use data to optimize and personalize your customer retention drip marketing campaigns;
+• Use data to optimize and personalize your customer retention drip marketing strategy;

-• Design your emails with brand-specific colors to make them more memorable and recognizable;
+• Use brand colors in drip email campaigns to make them memorable and recognizable;

 • Strike a balance between customer retention and overcrowding the inbox.